5 INDICATIONS

 Suppression of Bone Turnover: Prolia® resulted in significant suppression of bone remodeling as evidenced by markers of bone turnover and bone histomorphometry.
 The significance of these findings and the effect of long-term treatment are unknown.
 Monitor patients for consequences, including ONJ, atypical fractures, and delayed fracture healing.

-Adverse Reactions: The most common adverse reactions (>5% and more common than placebo) in women with postmenopausal osteoporosis are back pain, pain in extremity, musculoskeletal pain, hypercholesterolemia, and cystitis.
-The most common adverse reactions (>5% and more common than placebo) in men with osteoporosis are back pain, arthralgia, and nasopharyngitis.
+Adverse Reactions: The most common adverse reactions (>5% and more common than placebo) are back pain, pain in extremity, musculoskeletal pain, hypercholesterolemia, and cystitis.
 Pancreatitis has been reported with Prolia®.

 Please see Prolia® full Prescribing Information, including Medication Guide.